newtfire/newTutorials/yuyingFunction/xslFunction.md

 * ```<xsl:funtion>``` is to define:
   * function name (prefix with our custom namespace)

-  * return type: the data type of the value returned (We will talk about data type below.)
+  * return type: the data type of the value returned

 * ```<xsl:param>``` is to define:
 * parameters name